 What About Selling CEUs?

 Associations, trade organizations, unions, non-profit groups, universities, training companies, governments and corporations all create and sell accredited continuing education as a business.
-They build communities of like professionals and feed off of the continual reoccurring need for professionals to consume content.
-These continuing education providers sell directly to individuals in an ecommerce LMS way or they sell to organizations that employ lots of similar professionals.
+They build communities of professionals who share similar goals and interests, they build business models around community members’ ongoing need for content that will expand and update their knowledge, skills and competencies.
+These continuing education providers sell directly to individuals through an ecommerce LMS or they sell through employers or other organizations who also serve these audiences.

-In 2014 in the healthcare profession alone, 1950 accredited continuing education providers delivered over 1,000,000 hours of instructions to 24,000 medical professionals.
+To give you a sense of the business opportunity in continuing education, in 2014 in the healthcare market alone, 1950 accredited continuing education providers delivered more than 1,000,000 hours of instructions to more than 24,000 medical professionals.

-Pricing and vendor options vary depending on how many scenarios you need to support.
-In other words, if you are only going to provide content to external audiences, you want to find a vendor that invests 100% of its research and development to building-out that capability vs. one with a split focus.
+Pricing and vendor options vary, depending on the scenarios you need to support.
+In other words, if you are only going to provide content to external audiences, it’s wise to find a vendor that invests 100% of its research and development to building-out that capability, rather than considering vendors who also serve employee needs.

 All of the above features needed to manage employee continuing education including credit management and accreditation reporting is also needed when selling content to external audiences.
 The features to sell content are incremental.
 The biggest delineation in ecommerce LMS features has to do with if you are selling to individuals, organizations or both.